 So Paul addresses deep concerns about the way many people were using ‘spiritual gifts’ selfishly, manipulatively, divisively and even in an abusive way.
 Hence the reason he includes an entire section on ‘Love’ in 1 Corinthians 13.
-Interestingly, the Greek word for ‘love’ in this passage is the word ‘AGAPE’ – which means ‘selfless, humble and sacrificial’.
+Interestingly, the Greek word for ‘love’ in this passage is ‘AGAPE’ – which means ‘selfless, humble and sacrificial’.
 This is the basis on which all spiritual gifts should manifest, not least prophecy.

 The gift of prophecy is not about one person standing up and speaking a ‘thus saith the Lord’ message to everyone.
 Nor is it about individuals going around other individuals and speaking direction and predictions into their lives.
-This is actually unhelpful, immature and can even be incredibly dangerous and damaging to people’s lives.
+This is actually unhelpful, immature and can even be incredibly damaging to people’s lives.
 It’s the very thing Paul taught against in 1 Corinthians 12 & 14.

 When prophecy is done right, it’s a huge help to the local church.
 When prophecy is practised wrongly and forcefully, it does great damage both to people and to the credibility of this amazing spiritual gift to which Paul attaches huge importance.

-At the Junction Church in Loughborough & Leicester, we’re going for health.
+At the Junction Church in Loughborough, Leicester & Nottingham, we’re going for health.
 We’re going for life.
 We’re going for what builds up the local church.
 We’re going for the real deal.
 We want a culture of prophecy rather than an event called ‘prophecy’.
 It flows – but isn’t forced.
 It’s powerful – but not overbearing.
 It always builds up and NEVER runs down.
 It captures the vibe of the house.
 This is the gift of prophecy – real, kind, generous, gracious, loving, uplifting, encouraging.
 This is the culture we want to grow & develop more & more in our church.
 We dare to declare it.
 This is who we are.